Affinoids in the Lubin-Tate perfectoid space and simple supercuspidal representations I: tame case: Introduction

 \subsection{Acknowledgements}

-The authors are grateful to Kazuki Tokimoto for a lot of helpful comments on a previous version of this paper.
+The authors are grateful to Yoichi Mieda and Kazuki Tokimoto for a lot of helpful comments on a previous version of this paper.
+The authors would like to thank referees for suggestions for improvements.
 This work was supported by JSPS KAKENHI Grant Numbers 26707003, 15K17506.